arthurkushman/buildsqlx/README.md

 ## WhereNull / WhereNotNull

-The whereNull method verifies that the value of the given column is NULL:
+The `WhereNull` method verifies that the value of the given column is `NULL`:

 ```go
 err = db.Table("posts").WhereNull("points").OrWhereNotNull("title")..ScanStruct(dataStruct)